 - Make a crumble topping with cold butter and keep it cold so that the mixture is finer, more powdery and dry.

-- Make a crumble topping with softened butter (room temperature butter) OR work in the cold butter for longer until it warms up and softens, and you will have a crumble topping with the texture of cookie dough that holds together well and has larger clumps.
+- Make a crumble topping with softened butter (room-temperature butter) OR work in the cold butter for longer until it warms up and softens.
+This will give you a crumble topping with the texture of cookie dough that holds together well and has larger clumps.

 For fruits that contain a lot of water, like blueberries and rhubarb, I prefer to bake crumbles and crisps in two stages, a trick I learned from Stella Parks.